 Most emails you'll need simply to acknowledge and give an indication of when you will respond in full, which can be scheduled later, when it suits you, depending on the level of importance and urgency.
 Plan time slots for returning and making phone calls – don't just do them when you feel like it or when you happen to remember.
 Plan and schedule things sensibly and logically – try to kill several birds with one stone.
 Think about how best to use lunchtimes – and don't work through every single one – you need to unwind and take a break now and then.
 Once you've produced your first weekly activity schedule it's easy to keep it going; many of the slots will repeat.
 You'll also notice monthly patterns too.
 The more senior your role, the further ahead you need to plan.

 Time management task/activity schedule example

 Use a simple weekly planner to manage and protect your planned activities.
 You'll manage your time by managing your activities - that means protecting the time slots you plan for your tasks.
 Time management is mainly dependent on planning activities into time slots and then protecting the activities from interruptions, whether from other people or your own distractions.

 Here's a free time management task scheduler template based on the above.

-Try to plan and defend time-slots for everything that you do.
-Make lists and work to them.
+Try to plan and defend time slots for everything that you do.
+Make lists and work on them.
 You are at your most efficient the day before you start your annual leave.
 If you really want to you can be this well-organised every day.
 You must also plan time slots for unplanned activities - you may not know exactly what you'll need to do, but if you plan the time to do it, then important things will not get pushed out of the way when the demand arises.